-March is Brain Injury Awareness Month and to help cultivate understanding of these complicated injuries, one local neuropsychologist explores the monumental impact a brain injury can have on family dynamics and offers best practices to encourage recovery for the patient and the family
+Local neuropsychologist explores the monumental impact a brain injury can have on family dynamics, and offers best practices to encourage recovery for the patient and the family.

 Contributor: Dr. Alison Tverdov, Neuropsychologist at Bancroft NeuroRehab, whose research was recently published in Brain Injury, the research journal of the International Brain Injury Association (IBIA)

 Right now, more than five million individuals across the nation are living with the effects of a brain injury.
 Even more startling – nearly 1.5 million individuals will acquire a new brain injury before the end of the year.

 While these estimates alone are frightening, consider the many more millions of family members and loved ones left in the wake.
 March is Brain Injury Awareness Month – the perfect time to open a meaningful dialogue about the devastating effects of a brain injury on family dynamics and social relationships.